nouhailaELHAIL/control-engineering-with-python-project/README.md

     (Settings / Manage Access), then invite [@boisgera](https://github.com/boisgera), [@c-joly](https://github.com/c-joly) and [@JAuriol81](https://github.com/JAuriol81).
     Add your names in the [README](README.md) ("Student Group" section).
-    Create a Teams (video, public) meeting for your team and add its URL into the README.
+    Create a Microsoft Teams (video, public) meeting for your team and add its URL into the README.

   3. **📔 Hack the notebook!**
      Download [📁 the project files](https://github.com/boisgera/control-engineering-with-python-project/archive/refs/heads/master.zip), then edit [the Jupyter notebook](project.ipynb) and complete its tasks.
 Make sure that you regularly save your progress in your GitHub repository (learn [how to upload files](https://docs.github.com/en/github/managing-files-in-a-repository/adding-a-file-to-a-repository)).